migramirez2/Harmony-ONE/progress/konstantin-potapov.md

-2024-05-10 Fri: This week i reviewed dev branch, was reading HotStuff consensus protocol and was investigating issues with bootnode and crosslink.
+2024-05-10 Fri: This week, I reviewed the dev branch and investigated issues with the bootnode.
+I merged the pprof PR into the dev branch and created an issue with the dump for further investigation, which seems to be deeply rooted in the libp2p implementation.
+Additionally, I have been reading about the HotStuff consensus protocol and found a clear rust implementation.

 ---